eliranwong/ChromeOSLinux/README.md

 # Browser

-Take firefox as an example.
+Two examples: Firefox and Chrome.
+Both of these browsers work with fcitx on Chrome OS Linux.

+<b>Firefox</b>

 There are several ways to install firefox.
 Firefox website suggests Chrome OS users to use flatpak to install firefox.
 However, the firefox installed through flatpak does not work with input method fcitx.

 To work with fcitx, install firefox via either of the following methods: